 accompanist & conductor

-Rielle Braid, Peter Deiwick, Bruce Dow, Donna Garner, Kira Guloien & The Wexford Collegiate Choir
+Rielle Braid, Peter Deiwick, Bruce Dow, Donna Garner, Kira Guloien & Edge of the Sky Young Company from Wexford Collegiate as The Silver Singers

 apprentice stage manager